December 12, 2024

 The Producer Price Index for final demand includes producer prices for goods, as well as prices for construction, services, government purchases, and exports and covers over 75% of domestic production.

-Excluding the volatile food and energy categories, final demand prices rose 0.3% in September after gaining 0.2% in September.
-Over the past 12 months this index has risen 3.1%.
-Like the overall index, following a long slide in 2022 prices have risen slightly in 2023 and the first ten months of this year.
+Excluding the volatile food and energy categories, final demand prices rose 0.2% in November after having risen 0.3% in October.
+Over the past 12 months this index has risen 3.5%.
+Like the overall index, this index has risen at a moderate pace thus far in 2024.

 We have seen relatively high inflation because of surplus liquidity in the economy.
 The cumulative effect of monthly gains in the money supply consistently in excess of the 6.0% M-2 target from March 2020 until March 2022 pushed M-2 almost $4.0 trillion above target.
 M-2 began to decline in April of 2022 but is still $0.5 trillion above where it should be.
 It appears that the removal of $3.4 trillion of surplus liquidity is helping to bring inflation back down toward the Fed’s target.
 If that surplus liquidity continues to shrink we should look for all measures of inflation — including the CPI and the PCE core rate of inflation — to move closer and closer to the Fed’s target.